Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 The Sleep On Latex Hybrid Mattress 4.5 4.7 4.3 4.6 4.1 4.7 4.6

-On the numbers, the Hybrid is the more even performer—no weak category, with standout edge stability and better couple control.
-The Pure Green remains a specialist favorite if you prioritize responsiveness and a simpler, uniform latex feel, but it gives up points where partner movement and bounce matter most.
+On our scoring, the Hybrid was the more even performer, with standout edge support and better couple control.
+The Pure Green still makes sense if you mainly want the quickest, most uniform latex feel, but it gives up ground where motion transfer matters.

 How to choose a Sleep On Latex mattress